microsoft/botframework-solutions/docs/_docs/overview/whats-new/0.8-beta/achieve-SSO-among-skills.md

 category: Overview
 subcategory: What's New
 language: 0_8_release
-title: achieve SSO among skills
+title: Enable SSO support with Skills
-description: explains the steps to take to achieve SSO experience when multiple skills are added to a Virtual Assistant
+description: Explains the steps to take to achieve SSO experience when multiple skills are added to a Virtual Assistant
-order: 4
+order: 5
 toc: true
 ---